d4t4king/flaming-octo-dangerzone/README.md

 	<li>10/15/2014 - Provides minimal output/feedback when uploading in CSV mode</li>
 	<li>10/16/2014 - Enable hash lookups (faster, lighter) [--skip] </li>
 	<li>10/16/2014 - Check file size and skip files greater than ~15MB</li>
+	<li>10/24/2014 - Better handling of responses when a result isn't found for a search</li>
+	<li>10/24/2014 - Better handling of responses when requests are sent too fast.
 </ul>
 <h3>TODO:</h3>
 <ul>